srdusr/notes/linux/arch-install.md

 `# timedatectl set-ntp true`
 - Update mirror list by installing reflector and running the following command
 `# pacman -Syy reflector`
-`# reflector -c <Country> -a 6 --sort rate --save /etc/pacman.d/mirrorlist`
+`# reflector -c '<Country>' -a 6 --sort rate --save /etc/pacman.d/mirrorlist`
 - Update servers
 `# pacman -Syy`
 - - -
-4. Partition the disks
+5. Partition the disks
     5.1.
 Get information on boot mode and current blocks
     - Verify the boot mode, the below command must show the directory without error otherwise the system is not booted in UEFI mode
     `# ls /sys/firmware/efi/efivars`